papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 The hydration mismatch may have occurred slightly earlier, but this is the first time the framework found a node of an unexpected type.
 ```

-(In most browser devtools, you can right-click on that 「<p></p>」 to show where it appears in the DOM, which is handy.)
+(In most browser devtools, you can right-click on that "<p></p>" to show where it appears in the DOM, which is handy.)

-If you look in the DOM inspector, you’ll see that it instead of a 「<div>」 inside a 「<p>」, it shows:
+If you look in the DOM inspector, you’ll see that it instead of a "<div>」 inside a 「<p>", it shows:
 ```html
 <p></p>
 <div>First</div>
 <p></p>
 ```
 That’s because this is invalid HTML!
-A 「<div>」 cannot go inside a 「<p>」.
-When the browser parses that 「<div>」, it actually closes the preceding 「<p>」, then opens the 「<div>」; then, when it sees the (now-unmatched) closing 「</p>」, it treats it as a new, empty 「<p>」.
+A "<div>」 cannot go inside a 「<p>」.
+When the browser parses that 「<div>」, it actually closes the preceding 「<p>」, then opens the 「<div>」; then, when it sees the (now-unmatched) closing 「</p>」, it treats it as a new, empty 「<p>".

 As a result, our DOM tree no longer matches the expected view tree, and a hydration error ensues.